ofirlevy/repcount/README.md

 2. theano
 3. python packages: cPickle, gzip, numpy, scipy, cv2

 counting live from camera
 ----------------------------------------------------

-This script operates our live counting system using a webcam as input. make sure you have webcam connected
+This script operates our live counting system using a webcam as input.
-1. connect a web cam
+1. make sure you have webcam connected
 2. go to live_count folder and run:
 > python live_rep.py

 Alternatively, You can stream from file using:
-live_count/live_rep.py -i "file_name"
+> python live_rep.py -i <file_name>

 You can try as an input our captured long live video, located at data/cam. i.e:
 > python live_rep.py -i ../data/cam/live.avi